LemmySmackett/LemmySmackettCom/content/stories/general/tattoo.md

 They were all dead.

-On his legs and thighs he wore chains, and wrapped in the chains, frozen in agony, was the faces of four men.
+On his legs and thighs he wore chains, and wrapped in the chains, frozen in agony, were the faces of four men.

 They had killed the old man's beloved.